zs-zhong/D-LADMM/README.md

 |D-LADMM (d =  5) |    1.667     |33.57|
 |D-LADMM (d = 10) |    1.663     |35.44|
 |D-LADMM (d = 15) |    1.659     |35.61|

+d means the depth (the number of layers) of the D-LADMM model.

 Denoising results of the Lena image: